Sarah Walker (BMX rider): Early life

-Walker was born in Whakatane in the Bay of Plenty, and grew up in nearby Kawerau.
-Of Māori and European descent, she attended Kawerau South School and Trident High School in Whakatane.
+Walker was born in Whakatāne in the Bay of Plenty, and grew up in nearby Kawerau.
+Of Māori and European descent, she attended Kawerau South School and Trident High School in Whakatāne.

 BMX career

 Walker took up BMX due to sibling rivalry; she wanted to be able to do what her younger brother could do, and do it better than him.
 In the 2008 season UCI Rounds, Walker won seven races, came second in one race and didn't race two races.
 She was ranked number one in the world by the UCI in 2008, and was one of the favourites to win the BMX women's event at the 2008 Summer Olympics in Beijing, in the end she finished fourth.
 Walker has won a total of twelve New Zealand 20" titles from 1999 to 2011.

 On 25 July 2009, Walker won the BMX World Championship in Adelaide, Australia in both the Elite Women and the Elite Cruiser Women events.

 At the 2010 BMX World Championship in Pietermaritzburg, South Africa, Walker finished second in the Elite Women's event, with first place going to Shanaze Reade.
 A crash during the Elite Cruiser event meant that Walker was not able hold on to her 2009 championship title.

 In 2011, Walker made the podium in three out of four World Cup events to win the overall World Cup title, winning the Papendal Supercross in the Netherlands, second at the Test Event in London and third in South Africa.
 The fourth event was in USA where she finished sixth.

 At the 2012 Supercross in Norway, Walker dislocated her shoulder, which almost put her out of contention for the Olympics in London.
-After six weeks, she had to qualify for the Olympics at the World Championships in Birmingham, England where she did so with a fifth place in the semi final.
+After six weeks, she had to qualify for the Olympics at the World Championships in Birmingham, England where she did so with a fifth place in the semi-final.

 At the September 2014 UCI BMX Supercross World Cup race in California, Walker had a fall and suffered a serious head injury.
 Whilst her helmet cam recorded her calmly giving detailed accounts to medical staff of what happened to her, she has no recollection of the entire day.
 She had daily headaches for the next six weeks, and it was five months before she received medical clearance.
 As of February 2016, Walker has experienced a total of 15 fractures during her BMX career.

 As well as competing in BMX events around the world, Walker has also been the marketing face for Beef + Lamb New Zealand since 2008.
 She is a sponsored rider for Avanti Bikes, using their line of ABD BMX bikes when racing.